hilton/hilton.github.com/blog/_posts/2025-10-28-product-feedback.md

 When you reframe feature requests as product _feedback_, adding to a development backlog stops sounding like a good idea.
-It also better describes its actual value: a signal about how people experience the product, rather than something you have to build.
+It also better describes feedback’s actual value: a signal about how people experience the product, rather than something you have to build.